MauroCE/PersonalWebsite/content/project/breaking_italy/index.md

 slides: example
 ---

-Get ready to dive into the world of news, info, and Italy like never before.
 This project is a hands-on journey through data science, machine learning, and Python programming, and it's all about peeling back the layers of the biggest infotainment YouTube channel in Italy.

 ### What's in the Mix
 I rolled up my sleeves and jumped into the data behind the scenes.
 With 1068 videos in the mix, I took the YouTube Data API for a spin, snagging titles, keywords, and descriptions.
 But there's more to the story—two tasks that'll leave you intrigued: